Homotopy equivalences between p-subgroup categories: -subgroup categories

 of one faithful and five full functors.

+$\cat SG{}$ contains the identity subgroup as an initial object, so it is contractible.
+More topologically interesting is the \emph{Brown poset} $\cat SG*$ of all nonidentity subgroups of $G$, which has long been an object of interest as a sort of geometry for the finite group $G$ (cf. \cite{brown75,quillen78}).
+More generally, decorating one of our $p$-subgroup categories with an asterisk will denote the full subcategory of nonidentity subgroups: $\cat TG*,\cat FG*$, etc.

+Sylow's Theorem implies that each of our $p$-subgroup categories (other $\cat SG{}$) is equivalent to its full subcategory with objects the subgroups of a fixed Sylow $p$-subgroup $P\in\mathrm{Syl}_p(G)$.
+We will prefer to work with these ``pointed'' versions, especially as this convention allows us to work with \emph{abstract} $p$-subgroup categories that make no reference to an ambient group $G$:

 Fix a finite nonidentity $p$-group $P$.
-A Frobenius $P$-category or saturated fusion system over $P$ is a category whose objects are the subgroups of $P$ and whose \m s satisfy a set of axioms \cite{puig09,blo03} that distill the properties of the Frobenius categories $\cat FG{}$ coming from a group $G$.
-There are examples of abstract Frobenius $P$-categories $\cat F{}{}$ that are exotic in the sense that there is no finite group $G$ with $\cat FG{}$ equivalent to $\cat F{}{}$.
-The exterior quotient or orbit category $\catt F{}{}$ of $\cat F{}{}$ is the category whose objects are the subgroups of $P$ and with \m\ sets
+An \emph{Frobenius $P$-category}, or \emph{(abstract) saturated fusion system over $P$}, is a category whose objects are the subgroups of $P$ and whose \m s satisfy a set of axioms \cite{puig09,blo03} that distill the properties of the Frobenius categories $\cat FG{}$ coming from a group $G$.
+There are examples of abstract Frobenius $P$-categories $\cat F{}{}$ that are exotic in the sense that there is no finite group $G$ with $\cat FG{}$ equal to $\cat F{}{}$.